resarisyan/24001117-synrgy7-res-bcr-ch2/README.md

 - **Tailwind CSS:** A utility-first CSS framework for creating custom designs quickly.
 - **jQuery:** A fast, small, and feature-rich JavaScript library for simplifying client-side scripting.
 - **Owl Carousel:** A touch-enabled jQuery plugin that lets you create beautiful responsive carousel sliders.
+- - **AOS:** Elevate your web design with AOS Animated Scroll Library.

 ### Getting Started